WaAPIapp/waapi-laravel-sdk/README.md

 $waAPI->sendMessage('1222333444@c.us', 'Hello there!');
 ```

+### Webhook Listener

-Create a event listener to listen on the webhook events
+Create an event listener to listen on the webhook events

 new Message example: